Setting boundaries with toxic family members

 Constant emotional stress from toxic relationships can generate fear, sadness or anger.
 Each one of these emotions has a unique breathing pattern that the body can become stuck in, like a record stuck on repeat.

-Learning to change your breathing pattern to joyful belly breathing (more about this in The Big Exhale 30 day online breathing course) can break the cycle of stress and the impact of a negative relationship.
+Learning to change your breathing pattern to joyful belly breathing (more about this in Breathe Right & Reduce Your Stress day course) can break the cycle of stress and the impact of a negative relationship.
 Learning to breathe in a calm, relaxed way is often the first step to taking control of a toxic situation.

 - Reduce the impact of stress: Create a daily practice that reduces the impact of a toxic relationship.
 Walk, dance, sing, scream, run, try yoga.
 Whatever it is, just move and release the adrenaline (one of our stress hormones) that is stored when we are triggered by toxic relationships.